bep/hugotest/content/section3/myarticle/index.md

 +++

-This is the content file for the bundle.
+This is the content file for the first bundle.